Half-Life Calculator

 Understanding Radioactive Decay

-Radioactive decay is the process by which an unstable atomic nucleus loses energy by radiation.
-The half-life is the time it takes for half of a radioactive sample to decay.
+Radioactive decay is the process by which an unstable atomic nucleus loses energy by emitting radiation.
+The half-life (t½) is the time required for half of the radioactive atoms in a sample to decay.
+It is a fundamental physical constant for each isotope: carbon-14 has a half-life of about 5,730 years, while uranium-238 has a half-life of roughly 4.5 billion years.

 Frequently Asked Questions

-Half-life is the time required for half of the radioactive atoms in a sample to decay.
-It is a constant for each isotope and ranges from fractions of a second to billions of years.
+Half-life is the time required for half of the radioactive atoms in a sample to undergo decay.
+It is a fundamental constant for each radioisotope and is unaffected by chemical reactions, pressure, temperature, or external electromagnetic fields.
+Half-lives range from fractions of a second for highly unstable isotopes to billions of years for extremely stable ones like uranium-238.

 Related Tools